ISO 21500 Certification: Choose the Right Project Management Certification or Support Path

 Is This For An Individual Or For An Organization

-That depends on what outcome you want.
+The answer depends on what outcome you want.

 Who Should Use The ISO 21500 / ISO 21502 Route?

-• project managers
+• Project managers

-• project sponsors
+• Project sponsors

-• project team members
+• Project team members

-• advisers and consultants
+• Consultants and advisers

-• executives, managers, and directors
+• Executives and directors

 What Are The Main Benefits For Individuals And Organizations

-For individuals, the main gains are:
+• For individuals, the main benefits may include:

-For organizations, the gains are operational:
+For organizations, the benefits are usually operational:

-• more consistent project practices
+• More consistent project practices

-• cleaner handoffs across teams
+• Cleaner handoffs between teams

 Industries Sector